Alkaison/Link-Saver-Extension/README.md

 1. Click on the extension icon in the Chrome toolbar to open the extension popup.
 2. In the popup, click on the "Add Link" button.
-3. Enter a label for the social media platform (e.g., "Twitter") and the corresponding URL for your account.
+3. Enter a label for the social media platform (e.g. "twitter", "linkedin") and the corresponding URL for your account.
 4. Click "Confirm" to store the link.
 5. Repeat steps 2-4 for any other social media accounts you wish to save.
 6. To use a saved link, simply type the corresponding shortcut (e.g., `$twitter` or `$linkedin`) in any input box, and it will be replaced with the saved link.